astronomer/docs/learn/get-started-with-airflow-part-2.md

 ## Step 1: Create your DAG

-In this second part of the Get Started with Airflow tutorial, you will add a third DAG to your Astro project that interacts with GitHub and two external APIs to print the location of the International Space Station (ISS) to your task logs after a specific commit message is pushed to your GitHub repository.
+In this second part of the Get Started with Airflow tutorial, you will add a third DAG to your Astro project.
+The new DAG interacts with GitHub and two external APIs to print the location of the International Space Station (ISS) to your task logs after a specific commit message is pushed to your GitHub repository.

 1. Create a new Python file in the `dags` directory of your Astro project called `find_the_iss.py`.
 2. Open the Astronomer Registry page for the [`find_the_iss`](https://registry.astronomer.io/dags/object_storage_use_case/versions/latest) example DAG.
 Click `</>` and copy the DAG code that appears.